 - Social Security of workers/employees will get optimised.

-- It ensures timely payment of wages, gratuity, bonus, overtime, compensation etc. to the workers.
+- Ensures timely payment of wages, gratuity, bonus, overtime, compensation, etc., to the workers.

-- It boosts the morale of the employees through a complete check of the processes and procedures followed.
+- Boosts the morale of the employees through a complete check of the processes and procedures followed.

-- It helps to increase productivity.
+- Helps increase productivity.
 Higher productivity results in higher profits.

-- It also helps in preventing strikes by employees, lockouts etc.
+- Also helps in preventing strikes by employees, lock-outs, etc.

 - Cooperation and understanding and effective communication improves employer-employee relations.

-In the event of non-compliance of labour laws by the company, various penal provisions get attracted which include imprisonment/ fine or both, depending on the type of default.
-Hence, an independent audit limits this risk to a great extent.
-Labour Law is so vast and deep that no business can afford the risk of non-compliance of this law and therefore this aspect of the business is very critical.
+In the event of non-compliance of labour laws by the organization, various penal provisions get attracted which include imprisonment/ fine or both, depending on the type of default.
+An independent audit limits this risk to a great extent.
+Labour Law is so vast and deep that no business can afford the risk of non-compliance of this law and therefore this aspect of the business is very crucial.